Can your project succeed without communication?

 Certain professions and situations may allow an individual to succeed without communication.
 However, it must be emphasized that numerous elements associated with success require communication.
 For instance, in business, politics, sports, or any other competitive environment that requires cohesion among people in the pursuit of a common objective, instruction and control through communication is rather inevitable.

-In the same way, with teams engaged in sports, they have to communicate, and yet at times, individual composure and skills, coupled with the experienced intuition of the players, enables them to ‘talk’ with no words uttered.
-Such situations are prevalent in instances where time is a constraint and the players have to follow their mind on the game with swift actions that ensure effectiveness.
+In the same way, teams engaged in sports, have to communicate, and yet at times, individual composure and skills, coupled with the experienced intuition of the players, enable them to ‘talk’ with no words uttered.
+Such situations are prevalent in instances where time is a constraint and the players have to follow their minds on the game with swift actions that ensure effectiveness.

 The Limitations and Risks of Success Without Communication